apache/arrow/site/_posts/2017-08-04-plasma-in-memory-object-store.md

 ### A sorting application

-To illustrate the benefits of Plasma, we demonstrate a **22x speedup** (on a machine with 20 physical cores and 40 logical cores) for sorting a large pandas DataFrame (one billion entries).
-The baseline is the built-in pandas sort function, which sorts the DataFrame in 986 seconds.
+To illustrate the benefits of Plasma, we demonstrate an **11x speedup** (on a machine with 20 physical cores) for sorting a large pandas DataFrame (one billion entries).
+The baseline is the built-in pandas sort function, which sorts the DataFrame in 477 seconds.
 To leverage multiple cores, we implement the following standard distributed sorting scheme.

 * We assume that the data is partitioned across K pandas DataFrames and that each one already lives in the Plasma store.
 * We subsample the data, sort the subsampled data, and use the result to define L non-overlapping buckets.
 * For each of the K data partitions and each of the L buckets, we find the subset of the data partition that falls in the bucket, and we sort that subset.
 * For each of the L buckets, we gather all of the K sorted subsets that fall in that bucket.
 * For each of the L buckets, we merge the corresponding K sorted subsets.
 * We turn each bucket into a pandas DataFrame and place it in the Plasma store.

-Using this scheme, we can sort the DataFrame (the data starts and ends in the Plasma store), in 44 seconds, giving a 22x speedup over the baseline.
+Using this scheme, we can sort the DataFrame (the data starts and ends in the Plasma store), in 44 seconds, giving an 11x speedup over the baseline.

 ### Design